preciofishbone/OmniaDocsG2/pages/page-types/working-with-sections-and-blocks/index.rst

 .. image:: lock-menu.png

-You can set if it should be possible to unlock the settings for a block.
+You can decide if it should be possible to unlock the settings for a block.
 The block can still not be moved and can not be deleted.

 The following options are available here: